Feature: Baggage Forwarding

 JR special rapid train

-If you are booking a series of journeys, have questions or just want the reassurance of buying a ticket from a person, major JR stations have what are called midori-no-madoguchi, which function as JR's inhouse travel agency; these days most staff speak enough English to answer basic questions.
+If you are booking a series of journeys, have questions or just want the reassurance of buying a ticket from a person, major JR stations have what are called midori-no-madoguchi, which function as JR's in-house travel agency; there are also locations at Narita and Kansai airports where staff speak good English.
 Private line trains will have their own ticket windows.

 Tickets can also be purchased from travel agencies in Japan, which can also often be found within train stations.
 Japan Travel Bureau (JTB; www.jtb.co.jp) has branches everywhere.

-It is generally not necessary to make reservations in advance except on weekends and national holidays and during peak travel seasons – such as Golden Week (late April to early May), Obon (mid-August) and the New Year period.
+- Reservations are a good idea on weekends and all but necessary over long holiday weekends and during peak travel seasons – such as Golden Week (late April to early May), O-Bon (mid-August) and the New Year period.

-- If you have a firm itinerary, you can reserve all your long-haul train tickets at once immediately upon arrrival at the nearest major JR train station.
+- If you have a firm itinerary, you can reserve all your long-haul JR train tickets at once at a midori-no-madoguchi.

-- Reservations can be changed once free of charge up to the time of departure.
+- JR allows reservations to be changed once free of charge up to the time of departure; unused tickets can be refunded, minus a handling fee.
+Private lines have their own policies.

-Platt Kodama (www.jrtours.co.jp/kodama) This is a discounted ticket (around 20% off) for the shinkansen journey between Tokyo and Osaka (via Nagoya and Kyoto) on Kodama trains.
+Platt Kodama (www.jrtours.co.jp/kodama) This is a discounted ticket (20% to 23% off) for the shinkansen journey between Tokyo and Osaka (via Nagoya and Kyoto) on Kodama trains.
 These are the slowest trains on the line, which make many stops.
 Tickets must be purchased at least one day before departure and are nonrefundable.

 Seishun Jūhachi Kippu